-The cost to become a commercial airline pilot can be a significant one – up to $80,000 in fact.
+The cost to become a commercial airline pilot can be a significant one – up to $80,000 in fact when you include tuition and equipment costs like aviation headsets, flight bags, and aviation handheld radios.
 Thankfully, becoming an airline pilot isn’t limited to just the privileged few, though.

 Airlines offer aspiring pilots scholarships and tuition reimbursement programs that can help offset the high cost of training to become an airline pilot.